stevegt/grid-cli/v2/doc/324-syscalls-sequences.md

 ### Treating stdout Messages as Tries

-Stdout messages can be treated as rooted in the syscall trie, enabling the kernel to efficiently match and route messages based on their byte sequences.
+Stdout messages can be treated as part of the syscall trie, enabling the kernel to efficiently match and route messages based on their byte sequences.

 1. **Incoming Message**:
    - The kernel receives a message on stdout.